 4. Google Trends for a dynamic environment

-Google Trends can provide insights into what is popular with your audience so you can modify your marketing efforts to match their expectations.
-If they’re searching for a business that offers home delivery, for instance, you can consider adding this service or something similar, like a pickup option.
+Google Trends can provide insights into what is popular with your audience, so you can modify your marketing efforts to match their expectations.
+If they’re searching for a business that offers home delivery, for instance, you can consider adding this service or something similar, like a curbside pickup option.

-With the rising trend of m-commerce and more brands moving their operations online than ever before because of the pandemic, the vast majority of shopping happens online.
+With the rise of mobile shopping or m-commerce and more brands moving their operations online than ever before because of the pandemic, the vast majority of shopping happens online.

 With that in mind, Google has made it easier for businesses to capture leads through their search ads.
-Now, rather than sending users to a landing page, you can serve up a lead form as soon as someone taps the headline of your ad.
+Rather than sending users to a landing page, you can serve up a lead form as soon as someone taps the headline of your ad.